Juniper/terraform-provider-apstra/docs/resources/datacenter_connectivity_template_interface.md

 - `routing_policies` (Attributes Map) Map of Routing Policy Primitives to be used with this *Protocol Endpoint*. (see [below for nested schema](#nestedatt--ip_links--bgp_peering_generic_systems--routing_policies))
 - `ttl` (Number) BGP Time To Live.
 Omit to use device defaults.

+Read-Only:

+- `id` (String) Unique identifier for this CT Primitive element

 <a id="nestedatt--ip_links--bgp_peering_generic_systems--routing_policies"></a>
 ### Nested Schema for `ip_links.bgp_peering_generic_systems.routing_policies`

 Required:

 - `routing_policy_id` (String) Routing Policy ID to be applied

+Read-Only:

+- `id` (String) Unique identifier for this CT Primitive element